 The popularity of sports around the world are growing rapidly due to the consistent increase in television rights.
-With roughly 7 billion people in the world, it’s very difficult to map which are the most popular – for example, table tennis is most popular in Asia, while the NFL’s following is predominately based in the U.S.
+With nearly 8 billion people in the world, it’s very difficult to map which are the most popular – for example, table tennis is most popular in Asia, while the NFL’s following is predominately based in the U.S.

 At PledgeSports, we help to raise money for athletes and teams from every sport around the world, but we’ve always wondered which are the most popular.

-The growth of online viewership is only helping to drive these figure upwards every year, here’s an estimated guide to the Top 10 most watched sports in the world.
+The growth of online viewership is only helping to drive these figures upwards every year, here’s an estimated guide to the Top 10 most-watched sports in the world.

 Source: Sport Stardom

-Outside of the U.S., this sport has limited following.
+Outside of the U.S., this sport has a limited following.
 However, within the continent, there is such a following of the NFL that the native fans have been able to launch it into this list with an estimated 400 million fans.

 With over 400 million fans around the world, basketball is part of the fabric of the American population, having been established in America in the late 19th century.